 - Schedule an initial obstetrics visit within the first trimester or 42 days of enrollment with Amerigroup, and encourage the member to enroll with Healthy Rewards. - Complete the patient's postpartum checkup 7 to 84 days after delivery. - Remind your patient that once their baby is born, the baby needs to see their provider for regular checkups and immunizations to keep their baby healthy.

 For the first 15 months of life, the baby should see their provider at:

-■ 3 to 5 days old. ■ 4 months old. ■ 12 months old.
+- 3 to 5 days old.1 month old.

+- 4 months old.

+- 12 months old.

+- 15 months old.